thex3family/thex3family-website/public/content/unlock-your-potential/programs/talks-by-co-x3/index.md

 ## What Does it Do?

-We leverage the levels framework to provide participants with a clear understanding of their current stage of growth and the steps necessary to advance to higher levels.
+We leverage the Better Life Framework to provide participants with a clear understanding of their current self and the steps necessary to level up.
 Through a series of expert-led talks, interactive seminars, and practical exercises, participants gain valuable insights and skills that enable them to lead more fulfilling lives.

 By focusing on areas such as goal setting, self-awareness, and positive impact, the program not only fosters individual growth but also contributes to the creation of a more conscious and compassionate global community.